 - Assess adherence and percentage response to LDL-C–lowering medications and lifestyle changes with repeat lipid measurement 4 to 12 weeks after statin initiation or dose adjustment, repeated every 3 to 12 months as needed.
 Define responses to lifestyle and statin therapy by percentage reductions in LDL-C levels compared with baseline.
 In ASCVD patients at very high-risk, triggers for adding nonstatin drugs are defined by threshold LDL-C levels ≥70 mg/dl (≥1.8 mmol/L) on maximal statin therapy (see #3).

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and Imaging, Computed Tomography, Nuclear Imaging, Diet, Exercise
+Clinical Topics: Cardiovascular Care Team, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and Imaging, Computed Tomography, Nuclear Imaging, Diet, Exercise

 < Back to Listings